jwrr/lued/README.md

   When joining two comment lines, the comment indicator is removed from the second line.

-Grep / Search all open files
-alt+gg - When choosing file to goto, the user can enter a new search string to grep again. alt+GG - Return to previous file after grepping.
+Grep / Search all open files - done alt+gg - When choosing file to goto, the user can enter a new search string to grep again. alt+GG - Return to previous file after grepping.
 This is implemented as a stack so you can go back multiple files.

+Delete Multiple Characters - done alt+dN - Delete N char (including current char).
+N must be less than 10.

+Repeat Previous N Commands - done alt+rN - Repeat the last N command

 ==============================